SoftUni/Programming-Basics-Book-Java-EN/chapter-05-loops.md

 # Chapter 5.1.
 Repetitions (Loops)

-In the present chapter we will get familiar with how to **repeat blocks of commands**, known in software development as "**loops**".
-We will write several loops using the **`for`** operator in its symplest form.
-Finally, we will solve some practical problems that require repeating series of actions, using loops.
+In the present chapter, we will get familiar with how to **repeat blocks of commands**, known in software development as "**loops**".
+We will write several loops using the **`for`** operator in its simplest form.
+Finally, we will solve some practical tasks that require repeating series of actions, using loops.

 ## Video